U010A

 2. 2

-Check for Technical Service Bulletins (TSBs) for the vehicle related to FPCM communication or software updates.
+Check for Technical Service Bulletins related to EGR control module communication or software updates.

 3. 3

-Inspect the FPCM supply fuse and relay; measure battery voltage and ground integrity at the FPCM connector with ignition on.
+Inspect the EGR control module supply fuse and measure battery voltage and ground integrity at the module connector.

 4. 4

-Measure bus termination resistance (typically 60 ohms across CANH/CANL with both modules unplugged) to verify no open or short on the data bus.
+Measure bus termination resistance (typically about 60 ohms across CANH/CANL) to check for an open or short on the data bus.

 5. 5

-Use a scan tool to observe live CAN bus traffic or FPCM parameter IDs; confirm whether the FPCM appears on the network at all.
+Use the scan tool to view network node status and confirm whether the EGR control module appears on the bus at all.

 6. 6

-Inspect the harness between the ECM and FPCM for chafing, moisture intrusion, and terminal condition; repair any fault found.
+Inspect the harness between the ECM and the EGR control module for chafing, moisture intrusion, and terminal condition.

 7. 7

-If all wiring and power circuits are confirmed good, substitute a known-good FPCM and retest.
+If wiring and power circuits are confirmed good, substitute a known-good EGR control module and retest.

 Related network codes